I love making Anthropologie inspired crafts. I used a heart pillow as my inspiration and made a Christmas pillow with ornaments instead.

 Lay the ornaments out on the pillow as you cut each one out.
 Be sure to place them very close together.
 I even had a few overlapping.

 Next, place the fabric glue about 1/2″ from the edge.
 Don’t put the glue near the edge because you want the edges to eventually unravel.
 Also, you don’t need a lot of glue.
-Flip over each one and press gently on the pillow to adhere the glue.
+Flip over each one and press gently on the pillow to adhere to the glue.

 Let the glue dry for at least an hour.